Skip to content

 For a detailed breakdown of social security contributions, deductions, and net salary calculations, see our working student tax guide.
 To calculate your exact take-home pay, use the salary calculator.

-This limit was increased from 120/240 days to 140/280 days on March 1, 2024, under the Fachkräfteeinwanderungsgesetz.
+This rule is written into §16b, Paragraph 3 of the German Residence Act, and was raised from 120/240 days to 140/280 days on March 1, 2024, under the Fachkräfteeinwanderungsgesetz.
 The official legal text is at §16b AufenthG.
 The German federal government's guidance portal, Make It In Germany, confirms the current rules.

 What is a full day vs a half day?